ocaml/merlin/README.md

 for a sample configuration.
 Modify it according to your needs.

 Files:
-- merlin.conf.vim -- sample configuration
+- plugin/merlin.vim -- plugin entry point, adjust it if needed
 - autoload/
   - merlin.vim   -- main vim script
   - merlin.py    -- helper script needed by merlin.vim